 Sewer Line Clogs

-For larger issues like sewer lines, diagnosis is the first step.
-With new technology, small cameras are sent down into the pipes so a plumber can see what’s blocking the drain or vent.
+For more significant issues like sewer lines, diagnosis is the first step.
+With new technology, small cameras are sent down into the pipes, so a plumber can see what’s blocking the drain or vent.
 This means a more accurate diagnosis of the problem and the right solution.
-Whether it’s tree roots invading a pipe or debris inside a venting system, being able to see deep inside your pipes is a huge advantage for clearing them in the safest manner.
+Whether it’s tree roots invading a pipe or debris inside a venting system, being able to see deep inside your pipes is a considerable advantage for clearing them in the safest manner.